pauri32/BERT-reviews-score-prediction/README.md

 1) Download the files, including the *bertconfig* and *amazon-cell-phones-reviews* directories.

-2) Open the notebook.
+2) Open the notebook with a Python environment.
+It is recommended to open it using Kaggle notebooks, as Conda is installed by defult and does not require any further installation.
+Kaggle notbooks was the cloud platform used for this development.

+3) Check the installation of the packages listed in the first cell.

-3) Run the cells sequentially, preferably using an accelerator, such as a GPU.
+4) Run the cells sequentially, preferably using an accelerator, such as a GPU.

 Project developed for the NLP course of Intelligent Systems (Universidad Politécnica de Madrid)